-3.)
+5.)
 If invited, participate in an initial telephone interview with the NSF I-Corps National Program Management Team.
-This includes the entire project team as specified in item two above.
+This includes the entire project team as specified in item 2 above.

-4.)
+6.)
 If invited, participate in a second telephone interview with the NSF I-Corps National Program Management Team and Instructors.
-This includes the entire project team as specified in item two above.
+This includes the entire project team as specified in item 2 above.

-5.)
-If pre-selected to participate, submit your official application and proposal to the NSF.
+7.)
+If pre-selected to participate, submit your official application and proposal to the NSF through Saint Louis University.

-Regarding the timeline, the NSF accepts submissions of the Executive Summary on a continuous basis.
-The telephone interview process is fairly quick, perhaps 2-4 weeks.
-National Program cohorts are typically conducted in the fall, spring and summer.
+The NSF accepts submissions of the executive summary on a continuous basis.
+The telephone interview process is fairly quick, perhaps two to four weeks.

 Below is a link to the full solicitation for the NSF I-Corps National Teams Program.